zeek/zeek-docs/doc/scripts/base/bif/event.bif.zeek.rst

 :zeek:id:`esp_packet`: :zeek:type:`event`                                   Generated for any packets using the IPv6 Encapsulating Security Payload (ESP)
                                                                             extension header.
 :zeek:id:`event_queue_flush_point`: :zeek:type:`event`                      Marks a point in the event stream at which the event queue started flushing.
+:zeek:id:`expired_conn_weird`: :zeek:type:`event`                           Generated for unexpected activity related to a specific connection whose
+                                                                            internal state has already been expired.
 :zeek:id:`file_gap`: :zeek:type:`event`                                     Indicates that a chunk of the file is missing.
 :zeek:id:`file_new`: :zeek:type:`event`                                     Indicates that an analysis of a new file has begun.
 :zeek:id:`file_opened`: :zeek:type:`event`                                  Generated each time Zeek's script interpreter opens a file.